elizabradshaw/5750-Final/Q9-description.md

 I created a view (with associated routing functions) that allows a user to create a new blog post.
 This functionality allows users to create new blog posts with an associated image, title, summary, and content.
 I also used Multer to handle file uploads.

-I referenced BlogPostMongoose.js.
-This schema contained fields such as title, imageURL, summary, content, postDate, and titleSlug.

 I added more functions to blogController.js.
 One function handled the creation of a new blog post, allowing users to upload an image and fill out a form with the necessary information.
 Then I added a function that rendered the 'new-blog-post' view, which displayed the form for creating a new blog post.

 I modified blogRoutes.js to have image upload.
 I added routes for rendering the form for creating a new blog post and handling the actual blog post creation.